gjbranham/Text-Finder/README.md

-# File Search
+# Text Finder

-File search search tool utilizing some of Go's concurrency features.
+Text Finder is a search tool utilizing some of Go's concurrency features.
 Currently very primitive, but works similarly to `grep`.

 Build: